News and Notes: Fall 2020

 Catherine Mathis Selected to Hall of Femme

 Catherine Mathis, ’75 BSB, ’79 MBA, was inducted last month into PR Week’s Hall of Femme.
-Mathis, who sits on the Carlson School’s Board of Overseers, is currently the Senior Vice President and Chief Communications Officer at McGraw-Hill Education.
+Mathis, who sits on the Carlson School’s Board of Advisors, is currently the Senior Vice President and Chief Communications Officer at McGraw-Hill Education.
 Prior to McGraw-Hill, Mathis held executive positions at Standard & Poor’s and The New York Times company.
 Mathis joined a class featuring 15 other public relations leaders.
 Inductees into the Hall of Femme are nominated by industry peers and must be among the most senior level communications professional at their agency, brand or non-profit organization.
 2020 marks the fifth year of PR Week celebrating these industry leaders.

 This article appeared in the Fall 2020 alumni magazine